bbrunckh/bbrunckh.github.io/README.md

 Building on [advances in poverty mapping](http://www.povertymaps.net/brief/), Togo’s successful Novissi program in 2020 was one of the first public sector programs [targeting social assistance using mobile phone and satellite data](https://www.poverty-action.org/study/using-mobile-phone-and-satellite-data-target-emergency-cash-transfers-togo#footnote-1).
 Early evidence from Togo suggests **better accuracy and a greater proportion of the poorest receiving benefits** (less errors of exclusion and inclusion) compared to standard targeting practices.
 This approach  [combined machine learning-based targeting, recipient self-enrolment and contactless delivery via mobile money](https://medium.com/center-for-effective-global-action/how-precision-aid-and-machine-learning-based-targeting-can-complement-existing-social-protection-de3bc3211fd2).

 These methods can be deployed **rapidly** and **at scale**, making them especially well-suited in climate disasters like flooding, when [timely assistance has large welfare benefits](https://www.disasterprotection.org/latest-news/the-importance-of-being-timely-in-climate-disaster-response).
-Combined with innovations in [flood forecasting](https://ai.googleblog.com/2020/09/the-technology-behind-our-recent.html) and [exposure models](https://www.nature.com/articles/s41467-019-09282-y), there is incredible potential to **integrate climate disasters** in this framework in order to better target assistance in anticipation of shocks, helping to break the cycle of poverty and disaster loss.
+Combined with innovations in [flood forecasting](https://ai.googleblog.com/2020/09/the-technology-behind-our-recent.html) and [exposure models](https://www.nature.com/articles/s41467-019-09282-y), there is incredible potential to **integrate climate disasters** in this framework to better target assistance in anticipation of shocks, helping to break the cycle of poverty and disaster loss.

 ### Our approach